ppetrovtv/pine_script_docs/source/language/Type_system.rst

 .. note:: It's possible to use uppercase ``E`` instead of lowercase ``e``.

-There are all 5 forms of float type in Pine:
+There are 5 forms of float type in Pine:

     * *literal float*
     * *const float*